Biology Challenge 2026

 27th April to 11th May

 Schools will need login to their UKBC account in order to register for the competition.
-If you do not have an account, you can sign up here.
+If you do not have an account, you can sign up from the login page.

 All our papers are set by a small team of volunteers.
 Our competitions are intended to support enrichment of the biology curriculum in schools and colleges.